Topology2333/Notes-2024/Blog_Recording/You should blog even if you have no readers.md

 > > Writing makes you smarter

+Writing reveals holes in your thinking and helps you organize your thoughts in a coherent way

 > Writing reveals holes in your thinking.
 When your ideas are written and looking back at you, they're a lot less convincing than when they're just in your head.
 Writing forces you to mature your ideas by thinking through counterarguments.

 Sure!
 I agree with the opinion that writing makes an idea appearing to be convincing been "looked", and when you are looking at your ideas beyond a medium, you'll find holes more easily.